schatzlab/appliedgenomics2019/assignments/assignment6/README.md

 Consider this HMM describing genetic (G) and intergenic (I) sequences in a bacteria:<br>
 ![BacteriaHMM](BacteriaHMM.png)

 - Question 3a.
-Compute the probability that this HMM emitted the sequence using the forward algorithm: `CAACATTGTCGCCATTGCTCAGGGATCTTCTGAACGCTCAATCTCTGTCGTGGTAAATAACGATGATGCG`.
+Compute the probability that this HMM emitted the sequence using the forward algorithm: `CAACATTGTCGCCATTGCTCAGGGATCTTCTGAACGCTC`.<br>
+You may assume the sequence begins and ends in the intergenic state.
 Be sure to show the entire trellis for the calculation.

 - Question 3b.
-Using the Viterbi algorithm, what is the most like parse of this sequence into genetic and intergenic sequences?
-Be sure to show the entire trellis
+Using the Viterbi algorithm, what is the most like parse of this sequence into genetic and intergenic states?
+Be sure to show the entire trellis including the bactracking

 - Question 3c.
 Describe in a few sentences how you could modify the HMM to evalute the forward and reverse strands at the same time.

 - Question 3d.
 Describe in a few sentences how you could modify the HMM to also consider a third state for "promotor".
 Other than nucleotide sequence, what other types of data might you want to include?

 ### Packaging